anaselrayan/anaselrayan/README.md

 - 📫 How to reach me **anas.g.elrayan@gmail.com**

-- ⚡ Fun fact ** Programming, chess and table tennis are my favourite hobbies !**
+- ⚡ Fun fact: Programming, chess and table tennis are my favourite hobbies !

 ## 🚀 Languages and Tools: